 Aesthetic Value - Highly Rich Visuals

 Employees can easily update their tasks and use the platform effectively with just a few clicks.
-The design is personalized with colour codes that make their work easier and faster than the traditional pen-and-paper method.
+The design is personalized with color codes that make their work easier and faster than the traditional pen-and-paper method.
 Divami’s minimalistic design and simple workflow have been highly appreciated by the employees, who now have a guided flow that presents information step-by-step.

 The UI design also considers India’s cultural context, where the platform is used in the manufacturing industry.
-To make the employees feel more at home, the design uses bright colours familiar to them.
-Divami also incorporated local languages for help and labelling purposes.
+To make the employees feel more at home, the design uses bright colors familiar to them.
+Divami also incorporated local languages for help and labeling purposes.
 The infographics and visualizations used are based on Indian culture, which creates a more comfortable and engaging experience for the users.
 Overall, Divami’s design approach has successfully improved the efficiency and user experience for blue-collar employees in India.